Multiple Sensor Interface by the same hardware to USB and serial connection: Design, Materials and Methods

 \subsection{The sensor interface circuit (oscillator)}

 The sensor interface (Fig.\ref{FIG:schSensorInterface}) is an oscillator with a circuit design based on the Pierce oscillator with some modifications.
-The 1st difference is that there is no quartz crystal, and on the location of the crystal will be connected the sensor to be measured (variable inductance or resistance or capacitance), the 2nd difference is that instead of simple inverters ('NOT' gates) will be used Schmitt-trigger inverters(high-speed Si-gate CMOS, 74HC14), this is a very relevant difference that will allow the oscillator to work even with a resistive or capacitive sensor, in fact the interface circuit works with sensors mostly as a Schmmit-Trigger oscillator.
-Also the Schmitt-Trigger inverters may minimize signal jitter of the oscillator output.
+The 1st difference is that there is no quartz crystal, and on the location of the crystal will be connected the sensor to be measured (variable inductance or resistance or capacitance), the 2nd difference is that instead of simple inverters ('NOT' gates) will be used Schmitt-trigger inverters(high-speed Si-gate CMOS, 74HC14), this is a very relevant difference that will allow the oscillator to work even with a resistive or capacitive sensor, in fact the interface circuit works with sensors mostly as Schmitt-trigger oscillator.
+Also the Schmitt-trigger inverters output a noise-free square-wave signal, as oscillator or as external signal converter.

-The sensor interface circuit has 2 pairs of series capacitors (C1 2.2nF,C1-A 22pF and C2 2.2nF,C2-B 22pF) instead of just 2 capacitors(C1,C2) so the value of C1 and C2 can be adjusted just by placing/removing a jumper; placing a jumper removes C1-A or C1-B from the circuit making 2.2nF the value of C1 or C2; removing the jumper lets the capacitors in series making 21.78pF the total value of (C1, C1-A) or (C2, C2-B).
+The sensor interface circuit has 2 pairs of series capacitors (C1 2.2nF, C1-A 22pF and C2 2.2nF, C2-B 22pF) instead of just 2 capacitors(C1,C2) so the value of C1 and C2 can be adjusted just by placing/removing a jumper; placing a jumper removes C1-A or C2-B from the circuit making 2.2nF the value of C1 or C2; removing the jumper lets the capacitors in series making 21.78pF the total value of (C1, C1-A) or (C2, C2-B).
 So on the rest of the article, whenever is mentioned C1 or C2 is meant the resulting capacitor value that can be 2.2nF(jumper on) or 21.78pF(jumper off), accordingly with mentioned jumper configuration.
 The sensors can be connected directly on the Multiple-Sensor Interface(on the screw terminals/connectors), or by using a cable; for a cable longer than 20cm is recommended the use of shielded twisted-pair(STP) cable to prevent cross-talk between sensor channels or external EMI.